arthur-jacquin/edit/notes.md

-regex: choose a known syntax, link official documentation move get_str_index to char * so that it can be used elsewhere (in interaction.c) ? suppress settings.language ?
+regex: choose a known syntax, link official documentation move get_str_index to char * so that it can be used elsewhere (in interaction.c) ? suppress settings.language ? move all hexadecimal values to global with a description ?

 CHECK:
 * actions